 Tread depth remaining / Wear rate %

 6mm / 31% worn

 4mm / 62% worn

 BMW recommended tyres

 Certain makes of tyre are recommended by BMW for each tyre size.
 They are marked with a clearly visible BMW designation star '*' on the sidewall of the tyre.

 When properly used, these tyres meet the highest standards in terms of safety and handling characteristics.
 BMW only recommends the fitment of approved wheel and tyre combinations, as non-approved wheels or tyres may make contact with the vehicle body due to impermissible tolerances, even though they are the same size.
-For further details on approved wheel and tyre combinations, please contact your local BMW Dealer.
+For further details on approved wheel and tyre combinations, please contact your local BMW Service Authorised Workshop.